tkmharris/tkmharris.github.io/content/_index.md

 Hello, I'm Tom.

+I am a (junior) software engineer in Bath, UK.

-I am an editor at Cambridge University Press.
-I mainly work on books in maths, logic and theoretical CS.
+Until recently I was a commissioning editor at Cambridge University Press working on books in maths, logic and theoretical CS.

-I do other things too.
+Before that I did a maths PhD.

+Next: ???

 ### Contact